pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

   * describe a good day and bad day
   * what are goals, objectives, and measurements for the year
 * systems thinking
-* fleet mgmt oil change analogy
+* fleet management oil change analogy

 #### Chapter 26
 * marketing phoenix project reporting delayed until next year